galaxyproject/training-material/Introduction/tutorials/Introduction.md

 ![](../images/101_23.png)

-An alternative overview of your histories can be accessed by clicking on the **View all histories** button at top of your history pane (window icon)
+An alternative overview of your histories can be accessed by clicking on the **View all histories** button at top of your history pane (window icon).

 ![](../images/101_history-overview.png)